aiven/aiven-docs/docs/products/clickhouse/concepts/service-architecture.md

 Each engine of the `MergeTree` family has a matching `ReplicatedMergeTree` engine, which additionally enables the replication of all writes using [ZooKeeper](#zookeeper).
-The data itself doesn\'t travel through ZooKeeper and is actually fetched from one ClickHouse server to another.
+The data itself doesn't travel through ZooKeeper and is actually fetched from one ClickHouse server to another.
 A shared log of update queries is maintained with ZooKeeper.
 All nodes add entries to the queue and watch for changes to execute the queries.